IAIN comprises Member institutes, Associated members and Corresponding members from

 P.O.
 Box 8182, 3009 AD Rotterdam, The Netherlands

-The Nordic Institute of Navigation is a non-profit, independent and non-political organisation for professionals working within the field of navigation.
-The focus of NNF is on all aspects of positioning and navigation related to marine, air, land, and space based applications.
+The Nordic Institute of Navigation is a non-profit, independent and non-political organization for professionals working in the field of navigation.
+The focus of NNF is on all aspects of positioning and navigation related to marine, air, land, and space-based applications.
+Special interests lie in e-Nav and indoor navigation.
+NNF is working to:

 The Polskie Forum Nawigacyjne (Polish Navigational Forum, PNF) is a non-governmental non-profit organization whose members are professional navigators to promote human activity at sea, in the air, in space and on land, and all people who can benefit from the development of navigational sciences and related information technology.